The Trump Election: Why Explanations Still Matter—and How They Intersect

 Why Explanations Still Matter

-Since the inauguration of President Donald Trump on January 20, the news cycle has been driven by the rapid pace of executive orders, tweets, and, most surprisingly, by an unprecedented range of resistance to the assault on democratic values and rationality by the new administration.
-But although the debate about explanations for the Trump election have faded into the background, they remain highly relevant for the present and future, for evaluation of his questionable legitimacy, analysis of both medium-term and long-term strategies for resistance, and, at a deeper level, as x-rays or CAT scans to help piece together a deeper analysis of the history and driving forces underpinning the U.S. and global socioeconomic and political order.
+More than a year after the November 2016 election, the news cycle is fast-paced, driven by presidential tweets, legistative fights, and by an unprecedented range of resistance to the assault on democratic values and rationality by the Trump administration and the Republican Party majority in Congress.
+Debate about the election itself and explanations for the result have faded into the background or merged into the debate about strategy for the 2018 elections.
+But explanations are still highly relevant for the present and future, for evaluation of Trump's questionable legitimacy, analysis of both medium-term and long-term strategies for resistance, and, at a deeper level, as x-rays or CAT scans to help piece together a deeper analysis of the history and driving forces underpinning the U.S. and global socioeconomic and political order.

 Thus, for example, the debate about Russian cyber intervention is not only relevant for the new president's legitimacy, but also for analyzing the global "white nationalist" alliance stretching from the White House through the Kremlin and passing through Western Europe, as well as the influence of the transnational fossil-fuel industry on corruption and climate-change policy.